StephenWhittington/MilestoneProject1/README.md

 queries i found out ways to hide content on mobile but show it on bigger devices.
 The home page for example shows the text with the picture on bigger devices but on smaller it is hidden also my navbar was a little messy so i hid the icons on smaller devices.
 I used a lot of rows and columns to make my webpage as responsive with little effort as possible and i am happy of how it looks.
-I tested my website on chrome and internet explorer and it looks good on both when expanding and closing screen size for each page, With Internet explorer i noticed that some things are different, like the audio links on the music page have a black background and different style layout to chrome.
+I tested my website on chrome/IE/FireFox and it looks good on both when expanding and closing screen size for each page, With Internet explorer i noticed that some things are different, like the audio links on the music page have a black background and different style layout to chrome.
 I also noticed that forms when entering no information have a different error message to chrome.
 Overall i am happy with how my website looks on mobile,tablet and desktop screen sizes.

 ### Bugs And Problems

-I discovered a few problems one mainly with my images on the band page, on internet explorer when stretched to full screen the height media querie i added for 1200px doesn't seem to work.
+I discovered a few problems one mainly with my images on the band page and iframes on the music page, on IE/Firefox when stretched to full screen the height media querie i added for 1200px doesn't seem to work.
 I found that if i remove the style media querie the pictures look a little better, But it works fine on chrome and i was happy with how they looked.

+* I fixed this by adding container to my section element instead of container-fluid, I removed all of the CSS media queries for height at 1200px.

 I found one main bug with my page and its my modal on the tour page, i have "required" coded in but it doesn't seem to work for the form field when i submit the form.
 This Bug/Problem i haven't fixed yet but the modal works when selecting the form fields and entering the information required, and closes when cancel and buy are selected.

+* I have made changes but not fixed this "required" bug.

 I found another bug with the £ sign, when i enter this into my cloud9 code it has this outcome Â£15 after i save it and view it in the browser, But if i change it in the browser with dev tools it doesn't have the same problem.

-I managed to fix this by research and i needed to add <meta charset="UTF-8"> to my head element.
+* I managed to fix this by research and i needed to add <meta charset="UTF-8"> to my head element.

+### Compatibility

+To make sure users have a broad range of accessibility, i have tested my project on 3 major browsers in both desktop and mobile size.

+* Chrome
+* Mozilla Firefox
+* Internet Explorer

 # Deployment